 Few kids would say they crave a good fiber-rich meal.
 Although the thought of fiber might bring gags and groans from kids, many appetizing foods are actually great sources of fiber — from fruits to whole-grain cereals.

-Not just for the senior-citizen crowd, foods with fiber are beneficial because they're filling and, therefore, discourage overeating — even though fiber itself adds no calories.
-Plus, when combined with adequate fluid intake, high-fiber fare helps move food through the digestive system and may protect against gut cancers and constipation.
-It may also lower LDL cholesterol ("bad" cholesterol) as well as help prevent diabetes and heart disease.
+Foods with fiber are not just for the senior-citizen crowd.
+They're beneficial to everyone because they're filling, which helps discourage overeating — even though fiber itself adds no calories.
+Along with adequate fluid intake, fiber helps move food through the digestive system and can help relieve and prevent constipation.
+It also may lower LDL cholesterol ("bad" cholesterol) and help prevent diabetes and heart disease.

-A high-fiber food has 5 grams or more of fiber per serving and a good source of fiber is one that provides 2.5 to 4.9 grams per serving.
+A high-fiber food has 5 grams or more of fiber per serving; a good source of fiber is one that provides 2.5 to 4.9 grams per serving.
 Here's how some fiber-friendly foods stack up:

 Here are some creative, fun, and tasty ways to incorporate more fiber-rich foods into your family's diet:

 Lunch and Dinner